Wapiti08/Defense_Evasion_with_GAN/README.md

-# Analysis_Ransome_with_GAN
+# Analysis-on-GAN
-The project of Ransomware Detection with GAN
+This is my project about Ransome Detection using GAN